 Among the students who pay $50,000 a year for college, only about 56% of college grads will make at least $500,000 more than a typical high school graduate.

 That’s still better than having only a high school degree, but paying a too steep of a price for school erodes the value of your degree.

 What major did you choose?

-As a doctor or engineer, though, you have more leeway with this rule of thumb, since you can expect a higher starting salary.
+Although, as a doctor or engineer, you have more leeway with this rule of thumb, since you can expect a higher starting salary.

-With the right approach, you can get a great return on your educational investment — possibly even seeing a $1 million benefit over your lifetime.
+With the right approach, you can get a great return on your educational investment — possibly even seeing a $900,000+ benefit over your lifetime.